Sound and Touch March 2020

 All other areas: 0800-36-33-44 (Toll free)

-Sound and Touch is available in print, on Alexa, DAISY CD, email, braille or on TIS176.
-To change your format or cancel, please contact the Library.
-To receive Sound and Touch by email, send an email to firstname.lastname@example.org
+Sound and Touch is available in print, DAISY CD, on Alexa, Booklink web, Dolphin Easy Reader, email, braille or on TIS176.
+To change your format or cancel, or receive Sound and Touch by email, send an email to firstname.lastname@example.org